 International Ideas at UNESCO

 The transnational exchange of ideas is a central aspect of globalization, but historians have struggled to find approaches that deal adequately with the international character of modern intellectual life.
-In this project, we explore a fresh approach to this problem: using large-scale digital methods to analyze the formation, evolution, and transmission of the international ideas produced in and through international organizations.
-Specifically, we conduct a multi-method historical study of concepts in thousands of documents generated within UNESCO from 1945 to 2015.
+In this project, which ran from 2020 to 2024, we explored a fresh approach to this problem: using large-scale digital methods to analyze the formation, evolution, and transmission of the international ideas produced in and through international organizations.
+Specifically, we conducted a multi-method historical study of concepts in thousands of documents generated within UNESCO from 1945 to 2015.

-The project focuses on three bodies of UNESCO texts:
+The project focused on three bodies of UNESCO texts:

 - UNESCO’s standard-setting instruments, 1945-2019